EARTH 520: Plate Tectonics and People: Foundations of Solid Earth Science

 Department of Geosciences & Dutton e-Education Institute

 - Home Page: http://www.geosc.psu.edu/academic-faculty/richardson-eliza

-- Office Hours: I am normally in my office and available for meetings on Thursdays but I am flexible with advanced notice.
+- Office Hours: Tuesday, Thursday 10-12, but I am flexible with advanced notice.
 Please contact me by email to make an appointment if you want to be sure to meet at a given day or time.

 EARTH 520: PLATE TECTONICS AND PEOPLE: FOUNDATIONS OF SOLID EARTH SCIENCE (3 credits).
 Solid Earth geophysics and geological hazards presented within the grand unifying theory of plate tectonics.